Seasoned cyclist or not, there’s plenty of ways to get involved in the ride that’s truly meant for everyone.

 You would think someone that’s going to hop on a bike for a 100-mile ride would want to talk about the logistics of riding a bike that long.
 And sure, we could, but I think it would devalue the unique experience surrounding BikeMS: City to Shore.
 The ride is so much more than 100 miles — it’s the positive energy of the day, the accomplishment of fundraising for something bigger than yourself, and coming together with family, friends, volunteers, and even strangers.
 I firmly believe the City to Shore ride is something everyone should take a chance on.
 Seasoned cyclist or not, there’s plenty of ways to get involved in the ride that’s truly meant for everyone.

-The City to Shore ride and others of its kind directly support The National Multiple Sclerosis Society with all proceed going toward research for a cure and programs that address the needs of people living with MS. Multiple Sclerosis is an unpredictable, often disabling disease of the central nervous system that disrupts the flow of information within the brain, and between the brain and body.
+The City to Shore ride and others of its kind directly support The National Multiple Sclerosis Society with all proceeds going toward research for a cure and programs that address the needs of people living with MS. Multiple Sclerosis is an unpredictable, often disabling disease of the central nervous system that disrupts the flow of information within the brain, and between the brain and body.
 These rides are the largest fundraising bike series in the world with nearly 75,000 cyclists and more than 6,000 teams each year.

 The most obvious way to participate is to sign up to ride, which may sound intimidating, but with one ride under my belt, I’m alive to say that just about anyone can do it.
 To start, this is a charity bike ride.
 There’s no need to commit to strict training, although go for it if that’s your